Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

  - **Korean:** 료른
  - **Japanese:** リョルン

+## Trivia
+ - Even though Ljörn's name doesn't mean anything in Old Norse, it is a coincidence that his name is very similar to the English word lorn, meaning forlorn and abandoned, a very fitting word for his personality.

 ## Notes
 [^1]: Ljörn's sword is a Peterson Type L sword.
 [^2]: Ljörn developed PTSD when his home village was raided by Norwegian Vikings during nighttime.